Tannaka duality for enhanced triangulated categories II: $t$-structures and homotopy types: Dense subcategories and semisimplicity

 \section{Dense subcategories and semisimplicity}

-The beauty of Theorem \ref{tannakathm} is that it describes the derived category $\cD(\cA)$, so is invariant under Morita equivalences.
+The beauty of Theorem \ref{tannakathm} is that it describes the derived category $\cD(\cA)$ in terms of a fibre functor on $\cA$, so is invariant under Morita equivalences.
 In particular, for any derived Morita equivalence $\cB \to \cA$, we have a quasi-equivalence $\cD_{\dg}(\cB) \to \cD_{\dg}(\cA)$.
-This becomes particularly important when we can choose a dg category $\cB$ for which the category $\z^0\cB$ is semisimple, since the representing coalgebra then admits a particularly simple description.
+This becomes particularly important when we can find a Morita equivalent dg category $\cB$ for which the category $\z^0\cB$ is semisimple, since the representing coalgebra then admits a particularly simple description.

-In Remark \ref{uniquenessrmk}, it was observed that different choices of universal coalgebra will give dg coalgebras which are derived Morita equivalent.
+In \cite[Remark \ref{HHtannaka1-uniquenessrmk}]{HHtannaka1}, it was observed that different choices of universal coalgebra will give dg coalgebras which are derived Morita equivalent.
 A quasi-isomorphism $C \to C'$ of dg coalgebras need not be a derived Morita equivalence, in general.
-However, for the Tannakian dg coalgebras constructed in this section, quasi-isomorphisms will be derived Morita equivalences (see \S \ref{koszul} below).
+However, for the Tannakian dg coalgebras constructed in this section, it turns out that quasi-isomorphisms will be derived Morita equivalences (see \S \ref{koszul} below).